 Illustrator: Erica Salcedo

 What's it about?

 This is the story of Georgia O'Keeffe beginning when she was a child and first got interested in drawing, to when she declared she would become an artist at 12, to actually becoming an artist.

 First off I want to say I love, love, love, love Erica's illustrations for this book.
 As always a clear, easy-to-read font has been used in the book.
 The story is interesting and covers a lot of landscapes/places she visited in her career.

-I would definitely be looking to use this book to introduce art styles in the classroom or to study artists to see how they development their style and the impact that it had on the art at the time.
-As always the books in this series are perfect for practising timeline construction.
+I would definitely be looking to use this book to introduce art styles in the classroom or to study artists to see how they develop their style and the impact that it had on the art at the time.
+As always the books in this series are perfect for practicing timeline construction.

 Personally, I would also pair this will other art-loving books such as Rodney Loses It! and The Colours of History.
 A great book and I really hope they have Erica back to illustrate more!